| |

 Best for: Organizations that prioritize simplicity, continuous improvement, and service management beyond IT.

-Hornbill’s identity is built around one principle: simplicity is at the heart of what they do.
-The platform is 100% codeless, delivers continuous weekly feature upgrades without downtime or disruptive release cycles, and serves not just IT but also HR, Finance, and other service functions.
+Hornbill is built around one principle: simplicity.
+The platform is 100% codeless, delivers weekly feature upgrades without downtime or disruptive release cycles, and serves not just IT but also HR, Finance, and other service functions.

-Virima fits naturally alongside Hornbill because both share a no-code design philosophy.
-Incorporating Virima’s automated CMDB discovery and service mapping with Hornbill ITSM provides Hornbill users with detailed insights, all visually accessible through ViVID.
+Virima sits well alongside Hornbill because both share a no-code design philosophy.
+Virima’s CMDB discovery and service mapping with Hornbill ITSM gives Hornbill users detailed asset insights, all visually accessible through ViVID.

 Ideal fit: Organizations that want enterprise service management spanning multiple business functions, with a strong preference for codeless tooling.